 For seasoned coaches like Mike Tomlin and his peers, the challenge is not just evident; it's a critical aspect of their roles that can significantly affect team performance and long-term success.

-They must skillfully balance developing young talent while managing financial constraints that come with maintaining a robust roster.
 The lingering question is: will they rise to the occasion and demonstrate their prowess in overcoming these hurdles, showcasing their strategic acumen and leadership skills?
 Or will it just be more of the same-old same-old Steelers, eh—Mike Tomlin's— Way?
-That questions should be answered by the end of the season and it may come down to one player on a rookie contractor and that player is George Pickens.
+These questions should be answered by the end of the season and it may come down to one player on a rookie contractor.

 George Pickens, the highly-touted rookie wide receiver out of Georgia, has the potential to be a game-changer for the Steelers.
 With his impressive physical abilities and strong football senses, he could become the next young star on a budget-friendly rookie contract that Tomlin and Khan can develop into a top performer.